amvro23/adsorption/README.md

 ```
 Adjust the values of x and y parameters according to your experimental results (the default values are the following).

-In this example a csv file was used to obtain these values.
 The csv file ('Co_10%.csv') can be found in the following link: https://github.com/amvro23/Essentials_of_Chemical_Engineering/tree/master/Adsorption%20Processes
 ```Python
 df_dyn = pd.read_csv('Co_10%.csv')
 x = df_dyn.loc[:, 'x'].values